OfficeDev/office-js-docs-pr/docs/develop/debug-office-add-ins-in-visual-studio.md

 ---
 title: Debug Office Add-ins in Visual Studio
-description: 'Use Visual Studio to debug Office Add-ins in the Office desktop client on Windows' ms.date: 02/17/2022 ms.localizationpriority: medium
+description: Use Visual Studio to debug Office Add-ins in the Office desktop client on Windows. ms.date: 02/17/2022 ms.localizationpriority: medium
 ---

 # Debug Office Add-ins in Visual Studio

 This article describes how to debug client-side code in Office Add-ins that are created with one of the Office Add-in project templates in Visual Studio 2022.
-For information about debugging server-side code in Office add-ins, see [Overview of debugging Office Add-ins - Server-side or client-side?](../testing/debug-add-ins-overview.md#server-side-or-client-side).
+For information about debugging server-side code in Office Add-ins, see [Overview of debugging Office Add-ins - Server-side or client-side?](../testing/debug-add-ins-overview.md#server-side-or-client-side).

 > [!NOTE]
 > You can't use Visual Studio to debug add-ins in Office on Mac.
 For information about debugging on a Mac, see [Debug Office Add-ins on a Mac](../testing/debug-office-add-ins-on-ipad-and-mac.md).